Logos52

 5. Present a candidate table before creating pages unless the user has already asked to create them.

-6. When creating pages, add backlinks from the parent or hub pages and update notes/index.md.
+6. When creating pages, add backlinks from the parent or hub pages; update notes/index.md only when a new hub or condensed page earns a front-door link.

 7. Append a compile or maintenance entry to log.md.